MarkReedZ/mrjson/README.md

 ## Benchmarks

-Run bench.py to test MrJSON against some other modules - add your own json files and test on your own machine.
-MrJSON does particularly well with long strings and floating point data.
+Run bench.py to test MrJSON against some other modules - test your own files on your own machine as results can vary significantly.
+MrJSON does particularly well decoding long strings and floating point numbers thanks to intel's AVX2 instructions and [Milo Yup at Tencent](https://github.com/Tencent/rapidjson) for publishing C++ code implementing Florian Loitsch's float to string algorithm.

 #### Loads